mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - No S/T removal staple cards
 - No staple Battle Trap cards
 - No any Coin/Dice based effects
-- Not a Stall/Burn strategy deck
 - Can search or summon from deck
 - Preferably has draw power support
 - Preferably can re-use cards in GY
 - Prioritize archetype consistencies
+- Prioritize anime characters' decks
-- Extra-Deck are Fusion/Synchro/Link
+- Extra-Deck are Fusion/Synchro/Xyz/Link
-- Can only use Xyz of archetype member
-- No Ritual/Pendulum or ZEXAL/ARCV Xyz
-- Not a Pendulum/Xyz/Ritual focused deck
+- Not a Pendulum/Xyz/Ritual focused decks
+- No Ritual/Pendulum/Number/Rank-Up cards
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
-- Not ace deck from an evil main characters:
+- Not ace deck from overpowered protagonist:
     - DM: Yami Yugi (Atem)
     - GX: All Jaden variants
-    - ZEXAL: Astral
+    - ZEXAL: Yuma-Astral
-    - ARCV: Yuya (Z-ARC)

 ### Cyberse Decks
 - Must use Link monsters